The ultimate guide to the best credit card combinations

 Chase Sapphire Preferred and Sapphire Reserve

-Holding both the Chase Sapphire Reserve and Chase Sapphire Preferred allows you to maximize points on travel spending.
+Holding both the Chase Sapphire Reserve and the Chase Sapphire Preferred allows you to maximize points on travel spending.

 THE POINTS GUY